microsoftgraph/msgraph-sdk-design/middleware/RetryHandler.md

 ## Objectives

-Provide a reusuable component that provides application developers with effective handling of failed requests that can be retried.
+Provide a reusable component that provides application developers with effective handling of failed requests that can be retried.

 ## Requirements